tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [ ] Expected job events are visible for playbooks with async tasks
 1. [ ] Expected job events are visible for playbooks when free strategy is used

-### Workflows (Jim) (Progress: 17/32 = 53%)
+### Workflows (Jim) (Progress: 23/33 = 70%)
 [Feature](https://github.com/ansible/ansible-tower/blob/devel/docs/workflow.md)

 #### CRUD-related

 1. [x] Verify that CRUD operations on all workflow resources are working properly.
 Note workflow job nodes cannot be created or deleted independently, but verifications are needed to make sure when a workflow job is deleted, all its related workflow job nodes are deleted.
-1. [ ] Verify the RBAC property of workflow resources.
+1. [x] Verify the RBAC property of workflow resources.
 More specifically:
  - [x] Workflow job templates can only be accessible by superusers ---- system admin, admin of the same organization and system auditor and auditor of the same organization with read permission only.
  - [x] Workflow job read and delete permissions follow from its associated workflow job template.
- - [ ] (r) Workflow job relaunch permission consists of the union of execute permission to its associated workflow job template, and the permission to re-create all the nodes inside of the workflow job.
+ - [x] Workflow job relaunch permission consists of the union of execute permission to its associated workflow job template, and the permission to re-create all the nodes inside of the workflow job.
  - [x] Workflow job template nodes rely their permission rules on the permission rules of both their associated workflow job template and unified job template for creation and editing.
  - [x] Workflow job template nodes can be deleted with admin permission to their workflow job template (even lacking permission to the node's job template).
  - [x] Workflow job nodes are viewable if its workflow job is viewable.
  - [x] No CRUD actions are possible on workflow job nodes by any user, and they may only be deleted by deleting their workflow job.
- - [ ] (r) Workflow jobs can be deleted by superusers and org admins of the organization of its associated workflow job template, and no one else.
+ - [x] Workflow jobs can be deleted by superusers and org admins of the organization of its associated workflow job template, and no one else.
- - [ ] (r) Copying workflow job templates based on permission rules of workflow job template, unified job templates, and all related resources used by nodes.
+ - [x] Copying workflow job templates based on permission rules of workflow job template, unified job templates, and all related resources used by nodes.
 1. [x] Verify that workflow job template nodes can be created under, or (dis)associated with workflow job templates.
 1. [x] Verify that only the permitted types of job template types can be associated with a workflow job template node.
 Currently the permitted types are job templates, inventory sources and projects.
 1. [x] Verify that workflow job template nodes under the same workflow job template can be associated to form parent-child relationship of decision trees.
 More specifically, one node takes another as its child node by POSTing another node's id to one of the three endpoints: /success_nodes/, /failure_nodes/ and /always_nodes/.